gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 - It is suited for hierarchical data storage.

-# Different type of Nosql database and its advantages and disadvantages
+# Different type of NoSQL database and its advantages and disadvantages

 1. Document data

-   Data and metadata are stored hirearchically in JSON-based documents inside the database. **MongoDB**
+   Data is stored hierarchically in JSON-based documents inside the database. **MongoDB**

    ![document-based](/assets/img/mongodb/MongoDB%20document%20based.png)